For this church:

 Built in 1966 in a unique variant of Modernist style for Southwell Diocese by the architect Vernon Royle.

-It is hexagonal with glass for two of the walls from floor to ceiling.
-The exterior of the others is of granite from Charnwood Forest.
+Its original plan was hexagonal with glass for two of the walls from floor to ceiling; the exterior of the others was of granite from Charnwood Forest.
 The six pre-cast vertical members project from the flat roof like the points of a crown.
 In 1985 the building was extensively extended out on each of its three ‘wings’, retaining its hexagonal shape.

 The altar is central and seating for the congregation, choir and clergy is almost all the way round.
-A single slab of Westmorland slate forms the top of the altar and the four legs are of the same material.
+A single slab of Westmorland slate forms the top of the altar.

 The church serves the Ruffs estate.

 Particular thanks to Zoe Childs, Maureen Newton and the Rev Jo Stephens for research on this entry